RSS Morning Sitrep

 EOC Activation Level: Level 2

-- Low temperatures will fall into the 70s to lower 80s throughout the state.
+- Lows will fall into the middle 70s to lower 80s across the state.

 To view the complete Morning Situation Report, please select the link below.